cloudflare/cloudflare-docs/content/bots/concepts/feedback-loop.md

 The Bots Feedback Loop is an easy way for customers to send Cloudflare direct feedback in the case of Bot Management potentially scoring a request incorrectly.
 Before, customers could only report issues with bot scores via a support ticket or directly to their account team.

-Now, the Bots Feedback Loop allows users to submit feedback via the API.
-When a customer submits a False Negative or a False Positive report, Cloudflare manually analyzes this data and use it as a training dataset for our next Machine Learning model.
+Now, the Bots Feedback Loop allows customer to submit feedback via the API.
+When a customer submits a False Negative or a False Positive report, Cloudflare manually analyzes this data and uses it as a training dataset for our next Machine Learning model.

 ## Availability